 Have your child write a thank-you note for each gift.
 Younger children can help by drawing a picture and signing their name, While hand-written notes are nice, it is also acceptable for older children to type up a thank-you note on their computer, then print and sign.
 Parents can help by addressing the envelopes and mailing out those important thank-you notes.

-Legoland Coupons - See the San Diego Padres Swinging Friar and more lego art at Legoland.
+Legoland Coupons - See the Star Wars and more lego art at Legoland.
 Pick up your discount Legoland coupons before you go.

 Universal Studios - See Transformers 3D, King Kong 3D and more at Universal Studios Hollywood with this special deal.
 Get your Universal Studios Discount Tickets.